The equivariant K- and KO-theory of certain classifying spaces via an equivariant Atiyah-Hirzebruch spectral sequence: - and -theory of classifying spaces for proper actions

+In particular, for these computations, the following software has been used: the system for computational discrete algebra, GAP (4.9.1), gives a list of irreducible representations of a finite group, with the commands \texttt{CharacterDegrees} and \texttt{IrreducibleRepresentations}.
+In order to obtain the finite subgroups of the Coxeter Groups previously mentioned, the CHEVIE project \cite{CH} has been used as a package of GAP: this software allows to get the character table of any finite Coxeter group, which is the first step in order to obtain the irreducible representations.
+Finally, using the Smith Normal Form with the software \texttt{MATLAB}, the Bredon cohomology can be computed from the matrices obtained in the previous step.
+Therefore, from a model of $\E W$ we can get the Bredon cohomology.

-As explained in the introduction, this method can be applied to any Coxeter Group.
-For example, a similar computation for the infinite Coxeter Group $W=\tilde{A}_3$, gives as result $K^{\text{even}}_W(\E W)=\Z^9$ and $K^{\text{odd}}_W(\E W)=\Z^2$; for the group $W=\tilde{D}_4$, we get $K^{\text{even}}_W(\E W)=\Z^{33}$ and $K^{\text{odd}}_W(\E W)=0$.
-However, the models of such groups are more complicated (of dimension 3 and 4, respectively) and the use of computers is necessary.
-When more complicated groups are considered (except in the case of having enough exponents $m_{ij}=\infty$ as in the examples considered above), the complexity of the models increases substantially, making the algorithm inefficient.
-Furthermore, in the examples below, extension problems associated to the spectral sequence have rarely appeared; when the dimension of the models grows, there are more non-trivial columns in the spectral sequence, and the extensions problems will be usual.
+When more complicated groups are considered (except in the case of having enough exponents $m_{ij}=\infty$ as in the examples of the previous section), the complexity of the models increases substantially, making the algorithm inefficient.
+Furthermore, in the examples of the previous section, extension problems associated to the spectral sequence have rarely appeared; when the dimension of the models grows, there are more non-trivial columns in the spectral sequence, and the extensions problems become frequent.